camunda/camunda-docs/docs/components/cloud-console/manage-organization/cloud-api-clients-include.md

 To interact with Camunda Cloud programmatically without using the Camunda Cloud UI, you can create Cloud Management API clients.

-Cloud Management API clients are created for an organization, and can access all Zeebe clusters of this organization.

 You can manage clients in the organization management under the **Cloud Management API** tab.

 A client can have one or multiple of the following permissions: